pnp/pnpjs/packages/common/docs/index.md

 * [util](util.md)

 ## UML
-[Graphical UML diagram](../../../docs-src/img/pnpjs-common-uml.svg) of @pnpjs/common.
-Right click the diagram and open in new tab if it is too small.
+[Graphical UML diagram](../../../docs-src/img/pnpjs-common-uml.svg) of @pnp/common.
+Right-click the diagram and open in new tab if it is too small.